ajijohn/biophysweb/README.md

 ### Citation

 If you use this package, We would appreciate a citation.
-You can see an up to date citation information with `citation("biophysweb")`.
-You can cite either the package or the accompanying journal article.

-### Setup